Judson Studios: Church of the Resurrection

-This new work is Judson Studio's most ambitious both in size and technical difficulty.
-New techniques using fused glass had to be developed and a new facility had to be built in order to accomplish the task in nearby South Pasadena.
+This new work is Judson Studios' most ambitious both in size and technical difficulty.New techniques using fused glass had to be developed and a new facility had to be built in order to accomplish the task in nearby South Pasadena.

 Public activities

 The Judson Gallery hosts changing art exhibits that are open to the public.
 The Studios also offers 1-hour tours of the workshops and galleries for $20 per person every second Thursday of the month.